A conjecture in Schanuel style for 1-motives: Introduction

-In this conjecture, $K (\mathrm{periods}(M)) $ denotes the field generated by the periods of $M$ over $K$ and $\Galmot (M)$ is the motivic Galois group of $M$, that is the fundamental group of the tannakian category generated by $M$.
-Remark that without loss of generality, we may assume $K$ to be algebraically closed: just take $K=\overline{K}$.
-It is very hard not only to prove Conjecture \ref{GAC} (only the case of an elliptic curve defined over $\oQQ$ and with complex multiplication is known: the Chudnovsky Theorem), but also to make it explicit.
-However, in the case of 1-motives an explicit computation can be done (see \cite{B02}, \cite{B19}).
+In this conjecture, $K (\mathrm{periods}(M)) $ denotes the field generated by the periods of $M$ over $K$ and $\Galmot (M)$ is the motivic Galois group of $M,$ that is the fundamental group of the tannakian category generated by $M$.
+Remark that without loss of generality, in this conjecture we may assume $K$ to be algebraically closed: just take $K=\overline{K}$.
+The Grothendieck-André period Conjecture furnishes the geometrical origin of the semi-elliptic Conjecture.
+In fact, consider the 1-motive